If we don’t win, you don’t pay.

 - Accidents involving property damage: Delivery robots may encounter obstacles or property along their route, leading to property damage incidents.

 While autonomous delivery vehicles are designed to operate safely and avoid accidents, their presence in public spaces presents new challenges and legal questions.
-It will be essential for companies and regulators to address safety concerns and establish clear guidelines to prevent accidents and determine liability in case of unfortunate incidents.
+Companies and regulators must address safety concerns, establish clear guidelines to prevent accidents and determine liability in unfortunate incidents.

 Causes of Autonomous Delivery Robot and Drone Accidents